Skip to main content

 Types of Firewalls

 Packet-filtering firewalls are the most basic type, controlling traffic based on IP addresses and port numbers.
 Stateful inspection firewalls track the state of connections and make more sophisticated decisions, such as allowing only packets that belong to established connections.
 Next-generation firewalls (NGFW) inspect all the way up to the application layer and can detect malware and malicious content.
 Since 2024, NGFWs equipped with threat-detection features powered by AI/ML have been becoming the mainstream, improving the accuracy of detecting unknown attack patterns.
-Web application firewalls (WAF) specialize in HTTP/HTTPS traffic and defend against web attacks such as SQL injection and XSS.firewall and network security books on Amazon will help you learn the fundamentals.
+Web application firewalls (WAF) specialize in HTTP/HTTPS traffic and defend against web attacks such as SQL injection and XSS.

 Real-World Use Cases